craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- 4 ounces Nalasculas (650.0sp) > (175.0sp / ounce)

 #### Generalized Antivenom
-A thin, brownish-green, decarbonized potion commonly across the world to treat natural poisons and toxins.
+A thin, brownish-green, decarbonized potion commonly brewed across the world to treat natural poisons and toxins.

-Upon introduction, resolve the Poisoned Condition immediately, and once every minute for the next hour.
-You gain (Grade + 1) Poison Damage Resistance for the next hour.
+Upon introduction, resolve the 'Poisoned' Condition immediately, and once every minute for the next hour.
+You gain (G + 1) Poison Damage Resistance for the next hour.

 **Ingredients**;
 - 8 ounces Fang of Wurm (96.0sp)